katana-iguana/Portfolio/README.md

-# portfolio
+# Portfolio
-This is a collection of personal projects as well as project I have completed for university.
+This is a collection of personal projects as well as projects I have completed for university.